symlex/symlex/README.md

 }
 ```

-Routing examples based on the default configuration in `Symlex\Bootstrap\WebApp`:
+Routing examples based on the default configuration in `App\Kernel\WebApp`:
 - `GET /` will be routed to `controller.web.index` service's `indexAction(Request $request)`
 - `POST /session/login` will be routed to `controller.web.session` service's `postLoginAction(Request $request)`
 - `GET /api/users` will be routed to `controller.rest.users` service's `cgetAction(Request $request)`